Skip to main content

 1. Store baseline water: At minimum, 1 gallon per person per day for 14 days.
 Use commercially sealed water or fill food-grade containers and rotate every 6 months.

-2. One filter straw per family member: The Membrane Solutions 4-pack covers a typical family.
+2. One filter straw per family member: Order one Membrane Solutions straw per person in your household.
 Store in sealed packaging in your emergency supply bin.

 3. Chemical purification tablets: At least 30 Aquatabs per person.
 Buy 2-3 packs per family member and store in a cool, dry place.